floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 Unfortunately these clever hardware hacks make the Z80 much more complicated to emulate properly than for instance the (very elegantly designed) 6502:

-- The instruction decoding (deciding what steps a given opcode performs) is full of exceptions, the reason for this is mostly that the Zilog engineers filled whatever 'holes' remained in the original i8080 instruction set with new Z80 instructions.
+- The instruction decoding (deciding what actions a given opcode performs) is full of exceptions, the reason for this is mostly that the Zilog engineers filled whatever 'holes' remained in the original i8080 instruction set with new Z80 instructions.
 Any sort of 'orthogonality' mostly went